Since 1995, the Traidhos Barge Program has been providing high quality outdoor experiential education.

 After joining the Barge Program as a Coordinator in August 2016, I am excited to be taking on the role of Head of Barge Program.
 I am looking forward to continuing to improve and develop our program and educational offering over the coming years.

 Having always wanted to work with animals and the natural world, I completed a degree in Zoology at Anglia Ruskin University and studied for my Masters in Ecology Evolution and Conservation at Imperial College London.
-Throughout university I volunteered on several projects in the UK and abroad working with schools to deliver environmental education, so after graduation it seemed like a natural choice to continue teaching others on subjects I feel passionate about.
+Throughout university I volunteered on several projects in the UK and abroad working with schools to deliver environmental education.

 Before joining the Barge Program I worked for 4.5 years as the Education Development Officer at The Living Rainforest and Trust for Sustainable Living, a UK based educational sustainability charity, where I ran education programs for over 25,000 school children and 80,000 + public visitors annually.